weblyzard/infovyz/README.md

 ## Installation and Usage

-Install the module using npm:
+We recommend installing the module using npm.
+(Look here for instructions on how to use infovyz with bower: https://github.com/weblyzard/infovyz/wiki/Bower-Usage)

 ```bash
 npm install infovyz